reactive-python/reactpy/docs/source/examples.rst

     ...  # boiler plate with SharedClientState server

     # Cell 2
-    ...  # code from the Drag and Drop example
+    ...  # code from the Slideshow example

     # Cell 3
-    display = show(DragAndDrop)
+    widget = display(Slideshow)

     # Cell 4
-    display  # this is our first view
+    widget  # this is our first view

     # Cell 5
-    display  # this is out second view
+    widget  # this is out second view

-**Local Python File**

-Replace the ``SharedClientState`` in your boilerplate, copy the :ref:`Drag and Drop` example code and run it.
-Now all you need to do is open up http://localhost:8765/client/index.html in two different windows and view them side-by-side.

 ..
 Links